vladimirholak/vladimirholak/README.md

 - 👋 Hi, I’m Vladimir
-- 👀 I’m interested in learning about developing dapps on Cardano blockchain.
+- 👀 I’m interested in learning python
-- 🌱 I’m currently learning Haskell and will hopefully begin Plutus Pioneer Program
-- 💞️ I’m looking to collaborate on anything that will bring me experience in development of Cardano or dapps built on it.
 - 📫 How to reach me-> vladimirholak@gmail.com

 <!---